-According to the Insurance Bureau of Canada (IBC) extreme weather damage has caused $10 billion in damage since 1998 (IBC, 2017a).
+According to the Insurance Bureau of Canada (IBC) severe weather damage has caused $10 billion in damage since 1998 (IBC, 2017a).
 Losses from weather includes frost damage, flooding, ice storms, hailstorms, and wind damage.
 Virtually all catastrophic losses (> $25 million) in Canada over the last 30 years were weather related (IBC, 2017b).

 How We Help